-Steve gave the world amazing products – the Mac, iPod, iPhone and the iPad.
+Steve gave the world amazing products – the Mac, iPod, iPhone, and iPad.
 All of them were blockbusters.
-Yet he will be remembered for the way he shaped the future of industries like music, computing, movies and the cell phone to name a few.
-Currently Apple is neck to neck with Exxon Mobil for the title of the world’s most valuable company.
+Yet, he will be remembered for the way he shaped the future of industries like music, computing, movies, and the cell phone to name a few.
+Currently, Apple is neck to neck with Exxon Mobil for the title of the world’s most valuable company.
 This has to be seen against the fact that about 10 years ago, Apple faced the risk of going under.

-Much has been written about Steve’s genius as a designer, visionary, marketer, charm and personality.
+Much has been written about Steve’s genius as a designer, visionary, marketer, and person.
 The last attribute needs elaboration.
-In my view Steve can be compared only to Leonardo da Vinci – the engineer, the artist, the scientist capable of absorbing from various disciplines and synthesizing them with his own sharp instinct.
+In my view, Steve can be compared only to Leonardo da Vinci – the engineer, the artist, the scientist capable of absorbing from various disciplines and synthesising them with his sharp instinct.
 In this area – none of the other industry legends including Bill Gates, Andy Grove or Larry Ellison came close.
-Steve Jobs passion for perfection is well recounted by Vic Gandotra of Google here.
+Steve Jobs’s passion for perfection is well recounted by Vic Gandotra of Google.

 Here are some lessons that I learnt from him:

-Nowhere is that more true than in these post-PC devices…that need to be even easier to use than a PC, that need to be even more intuitive than a PC; and where the software and the hardware and the applications need to intertwine in an even more seamless way than they do on a PC.
+Nowhere is that more true than in these post-PC devices that need to be even easier to use than a PC, that need to be even more intuitive than a PC; and where the software, the hardware, and the applications need to intertwine in an even more seamless way than they do on a PC.

-Apple stayed loyal to Foxconn through multiple releases of iPods, iPhones and iPads in spite of sweatshop accusations, employee suicides and factory explosions in its Chinese facilities.
-Most companies like to diversify between company owned and outsourced plants and certainly across geographies.
+Apple stayed loyal to Foxconn through multiple releases of iPods, iPhones, and iPads despite sweatshop accusations, employee suicides and factory explosions in its Chinese facilities.
+Most companies like to diversify between company-owned and outsourced plants, and certainly across geographies.

 Apple was happy to see the iPhone kill the iPod and iPad kill the MacBook.
-He wasn’t there to protect his previous blockbuster.
+Jobs wasn’t there to protect his previous blockbuster.
 You don’t walk ahead with your eyes looking behind.

 Be it in simple product decisions like killing the floppy drive in the iMac or removing the optical drive in the Macbook Air or even refusing to license the Mac OS, If Apple and Steve’s incredible comeback teaches us something, it’s that when you are right and the world doesn’t see it that way, you just have to be patient and wait for the world to change its mind—Om Malik in his tribute to Steve.
 The rest of Om’s article is a great read.